 Starring: Glenn Close, Dermot Mulroney

-Plot: A powerful story intertwining the lives of four neighbouring families as they struggle to understand each other and, ultimately, themselves.
+Plot: A powerful story intertwining the lives of four neighboring families as they struggle to understand each other and, ultimately, themselves.

 Top Critics’ Mark: 42%